Rue de Bouchers

 Rue des Bouchers is one of the most characteristic pedestrian streets of Brussels.
 It is known as Brussels’ belly, due to the numerous cafés and restaurants offering all types of local and international cuisine: Italian, Greek, Chinese and Indian.
 Many restaurants exhibit their fish delicacies on the windows surmounted by tons of ice.

 Ever since the medieval age this was the street of meat sellers (bouchers), hence the name Rue de Bouchers.
 Still today the street is overlooked by decorated portals, tympana and façades dating from the XVII century.

 In 1960 the municipality declared this area a sacred island (Ilot Sacré).
 Moving forward along the street we get to Impasse de la Fidelité, where a curious statues raised in 1987 stands: the Jeanneke Pis, a sort of ironic version of the Manneken Pis, representing the equality of sexes.

 - Bus: 29, 60, 63, 65, 66, 71

 - Metro: de Brouckère, Bourse, Gare Centrale

-This hotel offers soundproof rooms in the heart of Brussels, only 700 metres from Grand Place and a 10-minute walk from the Central Railway Station.
-O [...]
+This Art Deco hotel dating from 1895 is situated in the historical centre of Brussels, a 10-minute walk from Grand-Place and Brussels Central Station. [...]

 Hotel Manhattan offers rooms in Brussels’ historical city centre, a 15-minute walk from the Grand Place and the Manneken Pis Statue.
 It features a 2 [...]